neallester/danake-mongo/README.md

 # danake-mongo
-Mongo DB Accessor for danake-sw persistence framework
+A Mongo DB Accessor for the [danake-sw persistence framework](https://github.com/neallester/danake-sw).
+Currently tested on OSX.